-A party of men was assembled to pursue the Indians, but could not “strike their trail”, because a smaller party of Indians cunningly played low lay, was waiting to ambush of any pursuers.
+A party of men was assembled to pursue the Indians, but could not “strike their trail”, because a smaller party of Indians cunningly laid low, waiting to ambush of any pursuers.
 When the searches turned back, the Indians slipped off north toward the Ohio River.
 This information was learned from 16 year old Jared Demint, who had been captured, but had managed to escape before they crossed the river into Ohio.

 The Indians were Wyandotte, one of the tribes living in the Ohio territory or was known then as the Northwest Territory.
 They had alliances with the Shawnees, who regarded them as “younger brothers”.
 During the American Revolution they were used as mercenaries by the British Army to attack settlements on the western frontier.